 Snoring is one of the most prevalent signs of obstructive sleep apnea.
 If your friends or family tease you about snoring, consider a sleep apnea screening at Elite ENT.
 Luis Vazquez, MD, examines your breathing structures and administers sleep studies to deliver an accurate diagnosis.
-If you live in the Phoenix, Arizona, area, schedule an appointment to find out if you have sleep apnea online or over the phone.
+If you live in the Phoenix, Arizona, area, schedule an appointment to find out if you have sleep apnea.

 Sleep apnea is a disorder where you stop breathing for a short time while sleeping.
 The pauses disrupt your slumber, because they pull you out of deep sleep cycles.
 Many men, women, and children still feel tired in the morning because of these disruptions.

 Everyone’s airway muscles naturally relax during sleep.
 If you have obstructive sleep apnea, those muscles relax to the point where your airway collapses during sleep.
 Snoring is one of the most common symptoms of obstructive sleep apnea, as air attempts to squeeze past the obstruction.

 When you have central sleep apnea, the brain actually interferes with the signals that tell your body to breathe, so your breathing pauses.
 Snoring is less common with this form of sleep apnea.